Please send questions and comments to email@example.com.

 Why invest in a new library?

-According to the MBLC, attendance at public library programs has increased 49 percent since 2006, and every 5.5 seconds a Massachusetts resident accesses the internet through a public library.
-Between FY2010 and FY2016 in Weymouth, the number of library programs increased by 23 percent and program attendance increased by 160 percent.
-Meeting room usage also increased by 44 percent during this same period .
-The existing Tufts Library has neither the space nor technology to keep pace with this growing demand for services.
+According to the MBLC, attendance at public library programs increased 49% between 2006 and 2018, and every 5.5 seconds a Massachusetts resident accesses the internet through a public library.
+Between FY2010 and FY2016, the number of library programs in Weymouth increased by 23% and program attendance increased by 160%.
+Meeting room usage also increased by 44% during this same period .
+The Old Tufts Library had neither the space nor technology infrastructure to keep pace with this growing demand for services.

-What will the new library design include?
+What will the new library include?

-- Special gathering spaces for juveniles, tweens, and young adults
+- Special gathering spaces for juveniles, tweens, and young adults.

-- Open reading areas infused with comfortable seating and outdoor views
+- Open reading areas infused with comfortable seating and outdoor views.

-- A local history center to display and preserve the library's nationally significant collection
+- A local history center to display and preserve the library's nationally significant collection.

 Month & Year